Fort Sturgeon

 The Pedlars returned and built a new post "a little below the old House".
 Morton guesses this was on the north bank opposite Betts Island 1.5 miles above the Prince Albert bridge.
 Peter Fidler passed by in 1792 and saw only ruins.
-In 1794 David Grant had a post on the Sturgeon River but did poorly because of NWC competition and inability to control his men.
-The XY Company (1798–1804) had a post two miles above the Sturgeon and both the HBC and NWC built competing post on the Sturgeon River itself.
+In 1794 David Grant had a post on the Sturgeon River but did poorly because of NWC competition and being unable to control his men.

+The XY Company (1798–1804) had a post two miles above the Sturgeon, and both the HBC and NWC built competing post on the Sturgeon River itself.
 Innis mentions a "Hudson's House" built in 1776 above Prince Albert.
 The site is marked by a cairn at the end of Peter Pond Road off highway 3 four miles east of Prince Albert.
-The original site may have been washed away by the river.
+The river may have washed away any evidence on the site.